rub3nlh/tropipay-api-doc/docs/3 - Api-V2/AuthenticationAndIntegration.md

 ### 1.3 Example
 Now that you understand the basics of the OAuth 2.0 client credentials flow works, let’s let's create a complete example that contemplates the entire flow.

-1. Create a credential in your TropiPay account if you do not have any previously, this would be from the TropiPay dashboard security section or from the API.
+**1.3.1.** Create a credential in your TropiPay account if you do not have any previously, this would be from the TropiPay dashboard security section or from the API.
 For more information see [this section](/reference/Tropipay-API.v2.yaml/paths/~1credential/post)

+To create a credential, just make a POST request to the */api/v2/credential* endpoint specifying a few parameters, as shown in the example below:
 ```
 POST https://www.tropipay.com/api/v2/credential